Prisca92/Project-4-final/README.md

 Overview:

-Our objective is to create a machine learning model for detecting heart disease by focusing on various causative attributes, aiming to predict early signs of heart failure to identify individuals at risk.
+Our objective is to create a machine learning model for detecting heart disease by focusing on various causative attributes, aiming to predict early signs of heart disease to identify individuals at risk.
 Analyzing relevant data allows us to anticipate and catch potential issues early on based on specific variables or features, improving health outcomes and ensuring efficient use of healthcare resources.
 Health care professionals will provide recommendations for managing and reducing the risk of heart disease, including lifestyle modifications and preventive measures, to improve overall health and minimize disease risk for at-risk patients.

                                   Process